 Before you even think about anchoring, get a good anchor.
 Anchor technology has come a very long way in the last 15 or 20 years.
 Take advantage of it!
 It is the cheapest insurance you can buy.
 If you have an old CQR plow, or Bruce, sell them to somebody else.
 Get a Rocna or Mantus of a size suitable for your boat.
 If you put a gun to my head and made me pick, I’d go with the Mantus, but not by a huge margin.
 There might be others that are as good, but these I have extensive experience with and I trust them.
 Consider anything written about anchor selection that was drafted before 2000 to be out of date and just plain wrong.
 Of course some stuff more recently written can be wrong too…

 If you can’t decide what size anchor to get, get the bigger one.
-I promise, you will never wake up in the middle of a stormy night and worry that the anchor keeping your boat safe is too heavy.
+I promise you will never wake up in the middle of a stormy night and worry that the anchor keeping your boat safe is too heavy.
 You know you have an anchor big enough for a long range cruising boat when people walking down the dock point at it and laugh.
-Size matters.
+Size really does matter.

 Now: How to get attached to the bottom.